RiddleAndCode/ECLet_STM32/README.md

 You can find more examples inside the folder of the very same name.

 Basically the Arduino Examples have to be put into the Arduino Folder on your host computing system and the two library files "CryptoAuthLib-arduino", "trezor-crypto" and micro-ecc" have to put into the folder "libraries" inside the same Arduino folder.
-In case it doesn't ecist create on, first.
+In case it doesn't exist, create one first.